 In SAP, you have the option of defining your fiscal year variants (FYV) in relation to the calendar year.
-You can define it Fiscal year same as calendar year, Fiscal year differs from calendar year (non-calendar fiscal year) or fiscal year as year dependent (This means that the fiscal year only applies to a specific calendar year.)
+You can define it Fiscal year same as calendar year, Fiscal year differs from calendar year (non-calendar year) or fiscal year as year dependent (This means that the year only applies to a specific calendar year.)

 Fiscal Year Same as Calendar Year